Frequently Asked Questions

 How will Workday be built?

-Alchemy, our Workday implementation partner company, will work with SOU to help us design, build, test, and deploy Workday HCM, Financials, and Payroll.
-The CISR Project Team is actively working to design and configure Workday to fit the SOU’s needs.
-Our administrators and staff are participating in daily meetings to understand and shape Workday practices.
+Alchemy, our implementation partner company, will work with SOU to help us design, build, test, and deploy Workday.
+The CISR Project Team is actively working to design and configure Workday to fit SOU’s needs.
+Our administrators and staff are participating in weekly meetings to understand and shape Workday practices.

 What is a Change Agent Network?